 This ensures that a range of work, generally where it can be seen from the street, which could otherwise normally be done in conservation areas without the need for permission, can then be adequately managed through the planning permission process.
 Such work includes:

-Currently three of the borough's conservation areas have Article 4 Directions - Fairfields, South View and Brookvale West, all of which are Victorian or Edwardian urban areas of Basingstoke.
+Some of our conservation areas have Article 4 Directions; including Fairfields, South View and Brookvale West and Basingstoke Town Centre all of which are Victorian or Edwardian urban areas of Basingstoke.

 If you have a planning enquiry, send a message to the Planning Development Team